open-mafia/open_mafia_engine/docs/user_guide/concepts.md

 ### Action Queues

 An `ActionQueue` is just that - a queue of delayed actions.
-Actions are sorted by their `priority` (higher priority go first), then by the order they were recieved.
+Actions are sorted by their `priority` (higher priority goes first), then by the order they were recieved.
 This means the action order should be deterministic.

 The `Game` object contains the main queue, but more can be created temporarily